Lake Point, Utah: Military cartographers and early pioneers

 The Donner Party were numbered among these same initial pioneers on the Hastings Cutoff, but were slowed down for a variety of reasons including road building activities.
 Journal entries and interviews describe the Donner Party meeting the "Hastings Trail" on the south side of the Great Salt Lake in August 1846.
 In later interviews Donner Party member, Reed, was quoted multiple times saying that they had met Lansford Hastings near the landmark (on the eastern border of Lake Point) known as Black Rock and that they were the ones who had given the rock its name.

-In late August, the Donner Party crossed a field from the Great Salt Lake to a spring at the point of the lake mountain.
-The location of this camp is present day Emigrant Trail Park in Lake Point with a California National Historic Trail marker.
-The remainder of the Donner Party's passage through the Hastings Cuttoff would become infamous in highlighting the route's lack of water, its grueling heat, and unforgiving winter.
-Their later depravations and loss became a warning to all travelers.

 Brigham Young had studied the published maps and articles written by John Fremont which greatly influenced his route and destination for a new Mormon settlement.
 The Brigham Young led the first Mormon pioneers into the Salt Lake Valley almost a year after the Donner Party first arrived.
 On July 27, 1847, just 3 days later, Brigham Young and 16 other men set out to examine the Hasting Cutoff trail along the south side of the lake and to evaluate the water, soil, timber, and other natural resources of Tooele Valley.
 No bold plans for the valley materialized in that expedition but it was concluded that there was potential for pastorage.

 Similar to John Fremont, the U.S. Army Corps of Topographical Engineers ordered Captain Howard Stansbury to take his team to the Salt Lake Valley to gain better understanding of the land around the Great Salt Lake for purposes of supply and travel routes, and to document resources, indigenous peoples, and Mormon settlements.

 In November 1849, Stansbury and his team had made a trip around the Great Salt Lake and came into the Tooele Valley.
 Their team had cattle and constructed an adobe structure for those watching the herd.
 The structure made an impression because it was one of the first known buildings in the valley.
 The location made an impression as well because it was adjacent to a large rock tower that had already served as a landmark for travelers.
 The rock tower became known as Adobe Rock.